apprenticeharper/DeDRM_tools/FAQs.md

 ## Once the DRM has been removed, is there any trace of my personal identity left in the ebook?
 The tools only remove the DRM.
 No attempt is made to remove any personally identifying information.

-## What do some of my Kindle ebooks import as HTMLZ format in calibre?
+## Why do some of my Kindle ebooks import as HTMLZ format in calibre?
 Most Amazon Kindle ebooks are Mobipocket format ebooks, or the new KF8 format.
 However, some are in a format known as Topaz.
 The Topaz format is only used by Amazon.
 A Topaz ebook is a collections of glyphs and their positions on each page tagged with some additional information from that page including OCRed text (Optical Character Recognition generated Text) to allow searching, and some additional layout information.
 Each page of a Topaz ebook is effectively a description of an image of that page.
 To convert a Topaz ebook to another format is not easy as there is not a one-to-one mapping between glyphs and characters/fonts.
 To account for this, two different formats are generated by the DRM removal software.
 The first is an html description built from the OCRtext and images stored in the Topaz file (HTMLZ).
 This format is easily reflowed but may suffer from typical OCRtext errors including typos, garbled text, missing italics, missing bolds, etc. The second format uses the glyph and position information to create an accurate scalable vector graphics (SVG) image of each page of the book that can be viewed in web browsers that support svg images (Safari, Firefox 4 or later, etc).
 Additional conversion software can be used to convert these SVG images to an image only PDF file.
 The DeDRM calibre plugin only imports the HTMLZ versions of the Topaz ebook.
 The html version can be manually cleaned up and spell checked and then converted using Sigil/calibre to epubs, mobi ebooks, and etc.

 ## Are the tools open source?
 How can I be sure they are safe and not a trojan horse?